What are the opportunities for cultural tourism from Europe?

-The TTCI tells tour operators which countries/regions are attractive as new tourism destinations.
+The TTCI tells tour operators which countries/regions are attractive as new tourist destinations.
 Pillar 14 ‘Cultural Resources and Business Travel’ is a good indicator of a destination’s cultural attractiveness.
-It gives you insight into your cultural competitiveness.
+It provides insight into your cultural competitiveness.

 - Identify and focus on your country’s key competitive advantages over other countries.
-Differentiate travellers’ unique experience in your country.
+Differentiate tourists’ unique experience in your country.

-- Use the TCCI to compare your country’s performance to others.
+- Use the TCCI to compare your country’s performance to that of others.
 In which areas does it score well?
 Emphasise this in your marketing message.

-- Go to the Travel and Tourism Competitiveness Report of the World Economic Forum for more detailed information per country.
+- Go to the World Economic Forum’s Travel and Tourism Competitiveness Report for more detailed information per country.

 Selecting smaller specialised tour operators

 Smaller European tour operators specialised in cultural tourism or your destination offer the best opportunities.
 You can identify them via trade associations, events and databases.

 - ECTAA - national associations of travel agents and tour operators per European country.